raghav4-vedi/raghav4-vedi/README.md

-# Hi, I'm Raghav 👋
+# Hi, I'm Dr. Raghav Chaturvedi 👋

-I'm Dr. Raghav Chaturvedi, a computational physicist (PhD, condensed matter).
+I'm a computational physicist (PhD, condensed matter).
 I build and validate numerical simulations of physical systems in Python, and apply machine learning to problems in physics.

 - 🔬 Simulations of quantum transport and topological condensed matter systems (using Kwant)
 - 🤖 Machine learning applied to real research problems, packaged as reusable tools